Retinitis pigmentosa: Research

 Future treatments may involve retinal transplants, artificial retinal implants, gene therapy, stem cells, nutritional supplements, and/or drug therapies.

 2012: Scientists at the University of Miami Bascom Palmer Eye Institute presented data showing protection of photoreceptors in an animal model when eyes were injected with mesencephalic astrocyte-derived neurotrophic factor (MANF).
 Researchers at the University of California, Berkeley were able to restore vision to blind mice by exploiting a "photoswitch" that activates retinal ganglion cells in animals with damaged rod and cone cells.

 2015: A study by Bakondi et al. at Cedars-Sinai Medical Center showed that CRISPR/Cas9 can be used to treat rats with the autosomal dominant form of retinitis pigmentosa.
 Researchers find that two molecules, rod-derived cone viability factor (RdCVF) and Nrf2, can protect cone photoreceptors in mouse models of retinitis pigmentosa.

 2016: RetroSense Therapeutics aimed to inject viruses with DNA from light-sensitive algae into the eyes of several blind people (who have retinitis pigmentosa).
 If successful, they will be able to see in black and white.

 In 2017 the FDA approved the gene therapy voretigene neparvovec to treat people with biallelic RPE65 mutation-associated retinal dystrophy.

 In 2020, a literature review estimated the experimental therapeutic technique called transcorneal electrical stimulation as "probably effective" (level B) in retinitis pigmentosa, based on the evidence available at that time.

 In 2021 an optogenetics application of the protein Channelrhodopsin in a human patient was reported with partial recovery of non-functional vision in a series of one patient only.
 They did not use standard protocol to measure visual improvement, but created their own criteria.
 The serendipitous discovery of the novel algal channelrhodopsin used came out of the 1000 Plant Genomes Project.

+In 2026, a project led by the Institute for Bioengineering of Catalonia (IBEC) developed molecular photoswitches of mGlu_{6} receptors ('prosthe6') that restore visual acuity in blinded zebrafish larvae and restore visually guided behavior in mouse models of macular degeneration and retinitis pigmentosa independently of the causing genetic mutation.
+They work by photopharmacologically controlling the activity of ON bipolar cells that survive retinal degeneration, and mimicking their physiological activity.
+An animation describes the mechanism of action of prosthe6 compounds in the retinal circuit.